 Researchers have been experimenting with new combinations of chemotherapy and immunotherapy (chemoimmunotherapy, or CIT) that work better than either treatment alone.

-A 2016 study of 300 young and fit people with CLL who have a mutation in their IGHV gene found that more than half survived for 13 years disease-free on FCR.
-The study suggests that FCR can potentially cure some of the people with this type of gene mutation.
+A 2023 follow-up study of 300 young, fit people with CLL who had a mutation in their IGHV gene found that half survived disease-free for at least 14.6 years on FCR.
+The study suggests that FCR can potentially cure some people with this gene mutation.

 For people with CLL over the age of 65, doctors have preferred to treat them with the bendamustine-rituximab (BR) combination rather than FCR because of its lower toxicity.

 But a 2018 study found that ibrutinib alone was more effective in prolonging the progression-free survival rate of older patients than treatment with BR.
-When compared with the combination of ibrutinib plus rituximab, there’s no significant difference in their effectiveness.
+Compared with the combination of ibrutinib plus rituximab, there’s no significant difference in their effectiveness.

 CAR T-cell therapy is a special kind of immune therapy that uses your own modified immune cells to fight cancer.